Drone regulations in France

 • Pink: Maximum flight altitude of 30 meters

-• Orange: Maximum flight altitude of 50 meters (with a lighter shade of orange 60 meters)
+• Orange: Maximum flight altitude of 50 meters (or 60 meters for lighter orange)

 The rules listed here also apply to the overseas territory of French Polynesia.

-We have researched the listed drone regulations for France to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in France!
+The drone rules for France listed here have been researched to the best of our knowledge.
+We cannot guarantee the accuracy of the information.
+To be sure, contact the French aviation authority.
+Alternatively, you can also reach out to the French embassy in your home country for more information on the regulations.
+Please leave a comment if you have updates or have had your own experience flying a drone in France!

 Since January 2015, we travel around the world.
 In our backpack we carry a camera drone which we use to capture the best places from a bird’s perspective.
 First we travelled with a DJI Phantom 2.
 But now we use several drones like the DJI Phantom 4 Pro+ or the DJI Mini 3 Pro.
 On our blog we share the best tips for you about travelling with a drone.
 If you have questions about this article or new information, don’t hesitate to leave us a comment!